lucashomero/mac.vs-set/README.md

-Settings that I use on MacOs for Visual Studio Code.
+Settings that I use on Visual Studio Code at MacOS.